snd/node-affilinet/README.md

 # affilinet

-node wrapper around some php code which talks to the affilinet soap webservices
+wraps some php code which talks to the affilinet soap webservices

 **this is very early work in progress**